theoutfield/sc_sncn_motorcontrol/module_gpio/doc/index.rst

     :depth: 3

 This module provides a Service that will configure, read and write the general purpose IO pins on your SOMANET device.
-Up to 2 clients could retrieve data from the Service through interfaces.
+A client could retrieve data from the Service through interfaces.
 This Service is very useful for certain applications, such as Motor Control over a communication protocol (e.g. EtherCAT).